Master of Education (Wellbeing and Positive Mental Health) (Basic level entry)

 - contribute to the informed construction of educational policy, whether local, national or global

-- research principles and methods to apply those principles and methods in the evaluation and design of research into current educational issues related to wellbeing and positive mental health;
+- examine research principles and methods and apply those principles and methods in the evaluation and design, and conduct of research into current educational issues.

 Graduates are suitable for careers in a variety of positions ranging from work as teachers in school classrooms, school coordinators and principals, curriculum and policy advisers in departments of education and as advisers to government and other policy makers.